How to Be "Easily Amused and Impossible to Offend"

 6. IMITATE PEOPLE

 I want to stress that I'm not encouraging you to make fun of people in a mean-spirited way.
-I'm just encouraging you to learn how to REALISTICALLY imitate the voices and mannerisms of your friends, family, and co-workers and to have fun with it when they aren't around.
+I'm encouraging you to learn how to do a REALISTIC imitation of anyone you may find annoying, and to have fun with it when they aren't around.

-Unfortunately, when people imitate someone who they don't like, they won't do a realistic impression of them, and will instead just talk in a dumbed-down voice to mock that person.
-(Which won't provide the same benefits.)
+Unfortunately, when people imitate someone they don't like, they usually won't do a realistic impression of them, and will instead just talk in a dumbed-down voice to mock that person.
+(Which will not provide the same benefits.)

-When you get really good at doing an impression of someone you have a problem with, you not only feel better whenever you have to be around them, but you will start to become more understanding and sympathetic towards them.
+When you get really good at doing an impression of someone you don't like, you not only start wanting to laugh instead of getting angry whenever you think about them, but you will eventually start to become more understanding and sympathetic towards them.

-Female actors who pretend to be pregnant in a movie will sometimes start to get cravings for pickles and other foods that women who are actually pregnant do, and the more realistic of an impression that you can do of someone, the more that you will actually start to feel what it would be like to be that person.
+Female actors who pretend to be pregnant in a movie will sometimes start to get cravings for pickles and other foods that women who actually are pregnant do, and this is because the more realistic of an impression that you can do of someone, the more that you start to imagine (and even feel) what it would be like to be that person.

-Imitating other people is how we learned to talk, walk, and do many of the other basic things that we do on a daily basis, and I believe that there are still far greater things that can be learned and discovered from it.
+Imitating other people is how we learned how to walk, talk, and do many of the other basic things that we do on a daily basis, and even a lot of the most amazing technological accomplishments of our species (like the ability to fly) were achieved through "mimicking" other species on this planet.

 Like they say, "laughter is the best medicine", and I believe that the greatest healing humanity will ever experience will come once we can put ourselves in the shoes of others for a laugh, only to laugh at ourselves for ever believing that there were any "others".

-And much like a man who can't find his keys and is searching high and low for them until he finally realizes that they were in his pocket all along, after spending generations searching for something outside of ourselves to heal us, we will someday finally realize that what we were looking for was inside of us all along...
+And just like a person who can't find their keys and searches high and low for them until they finally realize that they were in their pocket all along, after searching high and low for something outside of ourselves to heal us, we will finally realize that what we were looking for was inside of us all along...